wikimedia-research/Discovery-Search-Adhoc-SurveyMVP/README.md

 **Queries**:

+- 10 items or fewer
+- block buster
+- how do flowers bloom?
-- 'sailor soldier tinker spy'
+- sailor soldier tinker spy
+- search engine
+- star and stripes
-- 'what is a genius iq?'
+- what is a genius iq?
-- 'who is v for vendetta?'
+- who is v for vendetta?
-- 'why is a baby goat a kid?'
+- why is a baby goat a kid?
+- yesterday beetles

 **Questions**: